-Buy real NZ Manuka UMF honey click here, or else please read on
+Buy real NZ Manuka UMF honey click here, or read about origins of Unique Manuka Factor

-Good quality UMF Manuka honey is in short supply.
+Good quality UMF Manuka honey is in short supply due to weather changes affecting manuka trees in NZ north island.
 Bees growers in New Zealand are not able to get the yield this year and the activity level is not as good as previous years.
-So it would be prudent to check with your honey suppliers to obtain a Certificate of Analysis (COA) to ensure you are purchasing genuine UMF Manuka Honey.
-For those of use unfamiliar with COA, you can refer to these links for sample1.
+So it would be prudent to request your honey suppliers for a copy of the Certificate of Analysis (COA) addressed to the company labels listed in UMF licensees to ensure you are purchasing UMF Manuka Honey compliant with UMFHA standards.
+For those unfamiliar with COA, you can refer to this link for a sample1.